epsil/epsil.github.io/gll/index.md

      (lambda (str) ...))))
 ```

-This is the same combinator as before, just written in a slightly different way that emphasizes the function that is bound to `alt`{.scheme}.
+This is the same combinator as before, just written in a slightly different way that emphasizes the function that is bound to `alt`.
 Now we can memoize the combinator itself:

 ```scheme
 (define alt